Officers and Trustees

 Li is the author of more than 40 technical articles on open pit and underground mining.
 He received the Bright Idea Award from the Denver Gold Group, is a Life Member of the American Exploration and Mining Society (AEMA) and a Distinguished Member of SME.
 He served as President of SME in 2001.
 In 2010, he received the Lifetime Achievement Award from the Colorado Section of SME.
 He recently was elected a U.S. representative to the International Organizing Committee of the World Mining Congress, where he serves on its Scientific Advisory Committee to the 24th World Mining Congress to be held in Rio De Janeiro, Brazil in 2016.

 Michele Lawrie-Munro is the Executive Director after having served in an acting capacity since 2009.
 She was promoted from the Associate Executive Director position she held since May 2003.
 Her recent experience includes managing operations as well as leading multi-disciplinary, collaborative efforts.

 In addition to the not-for-profit arena, she has used her management and marketing skills in the public and private sectors for telecommunications and professional services firms.
 She has been involved in research, leadership development and recognition initiatives, and been a liaison on systems requirements.
 She has previously volunteered in leadership positions with the Boy Scouts of America and the Hugh O’Brien Youth Foundation.

-She has a bachelor’s degree from the University of Colorado, as well as extensive corporate leadership training.
+She received the Certified Association Executive (CAE) designation in 2014 and has a bachelor’s degree from the University of Colorado, as well as extensive corporate leadership training.
 In her spare time she likes to motorcycle, ski, hike, bicycle, cook, and garden.
 Her e-mail address is LawrieMunro@aimehq.org.